sigvehaug/Introduction-to-Python-Programming-For-Medical-Researchers/README.md

 2021-09-04, S. Haug

+## Data

+The images and metadata of the "ISIC 2019: Training" data are licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC).
+The Data folder contains a small subsample of the dataset.

 ## License

 The materials from *Jake VanderPlas* were modified respecting the licence they were published with.
 The modified material is released under the same "No Rights Reserved" [CC0](LICENSE)